 - crusty bread

-- Using a large spoon, create a well in the centre of the cheese, then garnish with a generous drizzle of both olive oil and honey, and a sprinkle of toasted pine nuts, roasted beetroot and sprigs fresh rosemary.
+- Using a large spoon, create a well in the centre of the cheese, then garnish with a generous drizzle of both olive oil and honey, cracked black pepper and a sprinkle of toasted pine nuts, tomatoes or roasted beetroot and sprigs fresh rosemary.